21414 NE Sandy Blvd, Fairview OR 97204 --- 503-667-9358

-SUPERIOR DESIGN -- Trailers engineered and built specifically for tiny houses.
+SUPERIOR DESIGN -- Trailers designed and built specifically for tiny houses.
 Every detail of the frame is tailored for supporting a tiny house structure and its contents.
-For example, the crossmember supports are recessed six inches below the top of the frame to accommodate 2x6 floor joists and insulation without sacrificing any floor height.
+For example, the crossmember supports are recessed six inches below the top of the frame to accommodate 2x6 floor joists and insulation to eliminate thermal bridging without sacrificing any floor height.
+The frame is pre-drilled to anchor your floor joist ledgers and wall bottom plates.
 The axles are positioned significantly forward compared to a typical flatbed trailer.
-A tiny house distributes it's weight on a trailer frame much differently than a car or tractor would so we've determined the optimal axle offset that's best suited to accomodate a tiny house.
+A tiny house distributes its weight on a trailer frame much differently than typical cargo so we've determined the optimal axle offset that's best suited to accommodate a tiny house.
 Our design isn't simply a modified flatbed; it's designed from the ground up for one purpose only . . . to be the ultimate foundation for your tiny house.

-WIDER -- When it comes to tiny living, we know that every inch of extra space really matters.
+WIDER -- When it comes to tiny living, every inch of extra space matters.
 The overall width of the fenders are at the maximum legal limit of 8'-6'' (102'').
 We've also extended the width of the frame ahead of and behind the fenders to 8'-4'' (100'') to maximize usable space.
-We've intentionally left the frame side extensions 2 inches shorter than the legal limit to accommodate the thickness of any exterior siding you choose to use while still remaining within the legal highway width limit.
+We've intentionally left the frame side extensions 2 inches narrower than the legal limit to accommodate the thickness of exterior siding and trim to remain within the legal highway width limit.
 If your plans require the frame to be narrower than the standard 100", no problem.
 We can build the trailer with frame extensions widths of 98", 96", 94", 92", 93", or 90" at your request without additional charge.

 STRONGER -- Nearly 100% of the frame is constructed of square and rectangular tubing.
-There are a lot of types of steel configurations that can be used in the construction of a trailer frame.
-Tubing has the most resistance to twisting compared to any other shape of steel.
+There are many types of steel that can be used in the construction of a trailer frame.
+Tubing has the most resistance to twisting compared to other common types of steel.
 We've chosen tubing as the main component for the frame due to its superior ability to remain flat and rigid despite the inevitable uneven loads that your tiny house will impose on it.

 ENERGY EFFICIENT -- A tiny house built on a trailer that has not been designed to minimize the effect of thermal bridging will cost more to heat in the winter and cool in the summer.
-Unfortunately, steel is an excellent conductor of heat.
-Any metal framework that's in direct contact with your subfloor will have a significant impact on the energy efficiency of your tiny home.
-Our frame design minimizes the proximity of steel framework to your living space.
+Steel is an excellent conductor of heat.
+Any metal framework that's in direct contact with your subfloor, no matter how much insulation is installed will reduce the energy efficiency of your tiny home.
+Our frame design significantly reduces the proximity of steel framework to your living space.

 SUPERIOR VALUE -- We're simply the best at what we do and we do it for less.
-We've seen a lot of tiny house trailers up close and on the internet so we know what's out there.
-We've personally talked to hundreds of tiny house builders over the years and learned their needs and concerns.
-We've collaborated with experts in several organizations dedicated to the tiny house movement which has helped us to create the best design available anywhere.
+We've seen a lot of tiny house trailers over the years so we know what's out there.
+We've talked to hundreds of tiny house builders about their needs and concerns.
+We've collaborated with experts in dozens of organizations dedicated to tiny house construction.
+All of which has helped us to create the best design available anywhere.
 In essence, we are the best choice for your tiny house trailer.

 FREE TWEAKS -- No two tiny houses are the same.
 You may want french doors on the side of the trailer behind the wheels but the fenders are a little bit in the way.
-Or you might want larger overhanging eves but the frame side extensions are too wide.
-Not to worry.
+You might want larger overhanging eaves but the frame side extensions are too wide.
+No problem.
 If we're building your tiny house trailer and you need the wheels and fenders positioned forward or backwards a bit or the side extensions narrower than 100 inches, just let us know and that's all there is to it.
-We want your trailer to fit your design, not the other way around.
 If you need either or both of these tweaks for your tiny house, just let us know and consider it done!
-Also, you choose your trailer wheel rims to be either white or black.
-The best part of these tweaks are ... they're absolutely FREE!
+The best part of these tweaks is ... they're absolutely FREE!